-The IMPJ cooperates with local congregations, the Israel Religious Action Center, the Young Adult Leadership Forum and other bodies in order to plan and implement social justice programs.
-Activities include distributing basic school equipment to disadvantaged students before the beginning of the school year; distributing traditional food parcels for the needy at Passover; and running a social justice fair at two leading Israeli universities to expose students to organizations active in the field.
+Guided by values of social action and Tikkun Olam, IMPJ congregations, Keren b’Kavod – the IMPJ fund for humanitarian assistance and social responsibility, the Israel Religious Action Center – the IMPJ arm for public and legal advocacy and the Mechina in Jaffa plan and implement social justice programs.
+Activities include distributing basic school equipment to disadvantaged students before the beginning of the school year; distributing traditional food parcels for the needy at Passover; running empowerment programs for disadvantaged populations, assisting olim (immigrant) with the Israeli bureaucratic system and more.
 Many IMPJ congregations run social justice projects on the local level.
-Or Chadash Congregation in Haifa subsidizes Bar/Bat Mitzvah ceremonies for youngsters from disadvantaged families.
-Kol Haneshama in Jerusalem runs an English-language tutoring program for local youngsters.
-Kibbutz Yahel in the Arava hosts groups of Jewish and Arab Israeli children.
 Through these and many other efforts, IMPJ members express Jewish values in practical and tangible terms.

 Keren B'Kavod – the IMPJ Fund for Humanitarian Assistance and Social Responsibility is the multi-faceted social action fund of the Israel Movement for Reform and Progressive Judaism (IMPJ).
 Keren B'Kavod assists populations in distress, with an emphasis on social empowerment through continuous activities in the areas of education, culture and nutritional security.
 Keren B'Kavod helps all sectors of Israeli society, regardless of religion, place of origin or political affiliation, in order to minimize the gaps in Israeli society and promote social justice.
 The following programs encompass basic charity work, empowerment, “paying it forward,” and the pursuit of social justice: